nasa/cumulus/docs/deployment/README.md

 remote state.

 Copy the [`terraform.tfvars.example`](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example) file to `terraform.tfvars`, and fill in appropriate values.
 See the [Cumulus module variable definitions](https://github.com/nasa/cumulus/blob/master/tf-modules/cumulus/variables.tf) for more detail on each variable.
+The `prefix` should be the same as the `prefix` from the data-persistence deployment.

 **Note:** The `token_secret` is a string value used for signing and verifying [JSON Web Tokens (JWTs)](https://jwt.io/) issued by the API.
 For security purposes, it is **strongly recommended that this value be a 32-character string**.